 Council recognizes that there are many different external influences which have impacts to the Town's budgets, costs and services.
-The following items each cause tax increase pressures upon the budgets of the Town.
-Council is committed to address each of these issues in a manner which respects the taxpayer, the financial health of the municipal corporation and our staff serving Aurora.
+Council is committed to address each of these in a manner which respects the taxpayer, the financial health of the municipal corporation and our staff serving Aurora.
 The following items each cause tax increase pressures upon the budgets of the Town:

-- New and emerging legislative compliance requirements increasing demand on municipal resources and staffing - Growth of the community, and the resultant volumetric increase in demand for services and facilities provided and available.
-Such costs are normally offset by growth in base revenues arising from the new residents and businesses. - Community expectations for newer, evolving and additional services and facilities beyond over and above today's existing service levels - Aging and deteriorating infrastructure requiring tThe need to develop the financial capacity to meet current and future capital infrastructure replacement needs to provide reasonable service levels in a sustainable manner.
-Infrastructure sustainability funding has historically been a low priority for municipal governments across the country.
-Aging and deteriorating infrastructure requiring urgent repair or replacement has now brought this issue to the forefront for all levels of governments. - Economic pressures such as interest rate fluctuations and inflationary pressures - Cost increases in some supply sectors which exceed inflation, such as electricity - Pressures on wage and benefits costs, including collective agreements
+- Growth of the community, and the resultant increase in demand for services and facilities provided and available. - Community expectations for newer, and additional services and facilities beyond today's existing service levels - Aging and deteriorating infrastructure requiring the need to develop the financial capacity to meet current and future capital infrastructure replacement needs to provide reasonable service levels in a sustainable manner. - Economic pressures such as interest rate fluctuations and inflationary pressures - Cost increases in some supply sectors which exceed inflation, such as electricity - Pressures on wage and benefits costs, including collective agreements - New and emerging legislative compliance requirements increasing demand on municipal resources and staffing - Service and supply contract renewals and existing committed multi-year contracts